-Gender refers the socially to constructed characteristics of women and men - such as behaviour, norms, roles and relationships between women and men.
-Gender issues focus on women and on the relationship between men and women, their roles, access to and control over resources. division of labour. difficulties and needs etc.
+Gender refers to the socially constructed characteristics of women and men - such as behaviour, norms, roles and relationships between women and men.
+Gender issues focus on women and on the relationship between men and women, their roles, access to and control over resources, division of labour, difficulties and needs etc.